xiscoding/object_detection/README.md

 # object_detection
 This is a collection of all of the openVino, roboflow, ultralytics tools.
 It is not complete and will be added to.
+## DEPENDENCY ISSUES:
+    - autodistill_all code has had issues newest version of ultralytics
+        - autodistill uses ultralytics version 8.0.81
+        - yolov8 uses ultralytics version 8.0.238
+    - Recommended to create seprate enviroments for autodistill and ultralytics
+    - utils/scrape_yandeximages.py: may need to tweak elements depending on browser and location.

 ## Directories:
 #### autodistill_all: